 The word black salve is used for any dark colored escharotic salve.
 Many of them contain zinc chloride and Bloodroot - Sanguinaria canadensis.
 Some contain Chaparral - Larrea tridentata and other herbs.
 This means that some salves may be stronger or weaker than others.
 There is no continuity from one herbalist's salve to the next generally, although there are some similarities.
 The particular salve he used was a mix of Sanguinaria powder, Aconite tincture, Clove essential oil and Zinc chloride.
 It was from an old eclectic physician formula that was handed down in a family.

-Black Salve, Healing Salve And Their Use
+Black Salves, Healing Salve And Their Use For Skin Cancer

 Although escharotics will irritate skin around the area it is applied to, and there is concern about it eating away non-cancerous tissue, people often report that although surrounding tissue is irritated, that the tissue around the cancer was not harmed much, and a well circumscribed, and clean wound is left after the escharotic is finished.
 I should add that a healing salve is usually used to protect the noncancerous skin and people are careful where they apply it, so this could be part of the reason it is said to generally be non-harmful to the noncancersous skin.
 Practitioners have used escharotics to remove external skin cancers mostly, and traditionally some of them were even used to remove deeper tumors that had become visible to the eye.